 - In 2018 we settled another CO poisoning case for a father and son for $2

 million.
-The family was poisoned inside their house due to a improper
+The family was poisoned inside their house due to improper ventilation

 - In 2017 we have settled several carbon monoxide poisoning cases, including

 a confidential settlement after six days of trial for a brain injury caused